greggoryhogan/zone-core/README.md

-# Leashless
+# Zone Core

-All the fancy stuff required to run [theleashlessdog.com](https://theleashlessdog.com/)
+Essentials for Zone to run separated from the theme, such as custom post types and taxonomies